Breezwell/E4-Armory/README.md

 # E4‑Armory

 A lightweight, clarity‑driven backlog tool for organizing work using a simple **Epic → Feature → Story** conceptual hierarchy.
-It's built for capturing and organizing work without heavy admin overhead metrics tracking that serves no purpose in actually getting work done.
+It's built for capturing and organizing work without heavy admin overhead or metrics tracking that serves no purpose in actually getting work done.

 ---